w3c/secure-payment-confirmation/security-privacy-questionnaire.md

 ## 4. How does this specification deal with sensitive information?

-The only sensitive information this feature handles is an opaque string that can be mapped to a payment instrument by an issuing bank.
-This instrument ID is saved in the user agent along side the public key credential when the issuing bank creates a `PaymentCredential`.
-Later, an origin that has access to this instrument ID, presumably via a trusted server integration with the issuing bank, can provide it to the user agent via [Payment Request API] to exercise the corresponding `PaymentCredential`.
+The only sensitive information this feature handles relates to the (WebAuthn) credential ID of the created credential.
+This credential ID is saved in the user agent along side the Relying Party ID when the issuing bank creates an SPC-enabled `PublicKeyCredential`.
+Later, an origin that has access to this credential ID, presumably via a trusted server integration with the issuing bank, can provide it to the user agent via [Payment Request API] to exercise the corresponding `PublicKeyCredential`.

 ## 5. Does this specification introduce new state for an origin that persists across browsing sessions?

-This feature allows an issuing bank to persist an icon, a descriptive string and an issuer-defined payment instrument ID with a public key credential when it creates a new `PaymentCredential`.
-However, this data is only used by the user agent to render UI to the user, and cannot be queried via JavaScript.
+No.

 ## 6. What information from the underlying platform, e.g. configuration data, is exposed by this specification to an origin?

-This feature allows a web site to detect, after consuming a user activation, that the underlying platform does not have a credential with the credential ID provided by the website.
+None; as with WebAuthn we take care not to expose e.g. credential existence (or lack thereof) to any caller.

 ## 7. Does this specification allow an origin access to sensors on a user’s device